 We can still use this data to compare the results to the previous year’s however.

-So, as you can see, the speeds are generally increasing by a quarter each year, and this figure is only likely to grow in the coming years as more and more people move away from the old copper technology of ADSL and on to the newer, faster fibre.
+So, as you can see, the speeds are generally increasing by decent amount each year, and this figure is only likely to grow in the coming years as more and more people move away from the old copper technology of ADSL and on to the newer, faster fibre.
 Not only this, but BT are looking at introducing a new broadband service called G-Fast, which promises to give households an average download speed in the triple figures, and in some cases are predicting that Gigabit broadband could soon be coming to some households.